 By Jan Bryan, EdD, Vice President, National Education Officer

 After all, reading is a complex, social enterprise.
 Teachers and students who talk about what they are reading and what they want to read next form a reading partnership.
 When we talk about what we are reading, we create meaning with the person listening to us.
 This enhances the social aspect of learning to read and reading to learn.
-So, teachers and students get closer when the teacher reads to them.
-In turn, when they read and talk to the teacher about what they are reading.
+So, teachers and students get closer when the teacher reads to them and, in turn, when they talk to the teacher about what they are reading.

 Practice and goal setting are really about motivation.